 Foundations for social care and social work practice

 Are you interested in social care or social work?
-Foundations for social care and social work practice helps expand your understanding of how to work with others while developing your knowledge of the key skills required for working within social care and/or social work.
-Learning and practicing these skills is a requirement of this module and it is essential that you are either working in a social care setting or have a confirmed voluntary role in an appropriate setting to study.
+This module helps expand your understanding of how to work with others while developing your knowledge of the key skills required for working within social care and/or social work.
+Learning and practicing these skills is a requirement of this module.
+It is a compulsory element of this module that you are either working in a social care setting or have a confirmed voluntary role in an appropriate setting to study.

 What you will study

 This key introductory module will develop your understanding of key social care and social work skills.
 Throughout the module, you’ll cover the following topics:

 Block 1 – Contextualising social care and social work

 You’ll be introduced to the role and purpose of social care/social work and the role of the social care professional.
 You will explore what it means to live and work in our society and consider different people’s lived experiences.

 You will look in detail at communication skills, how to build rapport and actively listen to the life experiences of the people you are working with.
 You will explore the ways in which you may need to be creative and responsive to the specific communication needs of others.

 You’ll look at anti-discriminatory, anti-oppressive and anti-racist practice - examining how we respond to discrimination, oppression and structural disadvantage.
 You will explore the importance of diversity in human identity and experience and consider ethical principles and values in practice and their impact on practice.

 You’ll look at the role of assessment planning and intervention in social care/social work, including an introduction to your role in risk assessment and safeguarding, personalisation, and care planning.
 You will also consider evaluating outcomes of social care and social work interventions.